 ESSENTIAL OILS (NEAT OR A PROFESSIONAL BLEND)

-Some essential oils like Tea Tree Oil can help speed up the healing of pimples because they are anti-bacterial and anti-inflammatory.
+Some essential oils like Tea Tree Oil can help speed up the healing of pimples because they are anti-bacterial and anti-inflammatory (see my blog post on how to use Tea Tree Oil for acne).

 SOOTHING & CLARIFYING SPOT TREATMENT